taiseen/tech-note/js-note/value.md

     * value ---> is actual value inside that object, to perform some action based on it...

 * So how to handle primitive and non-primitive value/dataType

+* Primitive types
+  * in primitive variable - value is assigned by - `pass by value` (actual value)
+  * in non-primitive variable - value is assigned by - `pass by reference` (memory location of value)